 - PhD in Biomedical Sciences

-- The PhD in Biomedical Sciences Program offers research training toward a PhD in in five focus areas: Infectious Diseases, Digestive Diseases, Neuroscience and Reproductive Biology, and Pathology and Clinical Sciences.
+- The PhD in Biomedical Sciences Program offers research training toward a PhD in five focus areas: Infectious Diseases, Digestive Diseases, Neuroscience and Reproductive Biology, and Pathology and Clinical Sciences.
 The intent of the program is to prepare students to undertake and lead investigations aimed at elucidating fundamental mechanisms of infectious diseases, digestive diseases, neuro/reproductive processes, pathology, or clinical science, and to translate their findings into applications beneficial to human and/or veterinary medicine.

 Combined Degree Graduate Programs